monstercameron/GoWebComponents/README.md

 ## Features

-- Custom HTML rendering library
+- Custom HTML rendering library with a focus on virtual DOM concepts
-- Dynamic HTML generation
+- Dynamic HTML generation using `NodeInterface` for flexible node management
 - Simple web server with multiple routes
-- Example of handling complex data structures
+- Example of handling complex data structures with `ElementNode` and `TextNode`
 - Advanced examples showcasing Go-specific string interpolation and dynamic content generation

 ## Project Structure

 The project consists of two main parts:

-1. HTML Rendering Library (`html/html.go`)
+1. HTML Rendering Library (`vdom/vdom.go`)
 2. Web Server Implementation (`main.go`)

 ### HTML Rendering Library

 The custom HTML rendering library provides a flexible way to create HTML structures in Go.
 Key features include:

-- `Node` interface for representing HTML elements and text
+- `NodeInterface` for representing HTML elements and text
 - `ElementNode` and `TextNode` structs for creating HTML elements and text content
 - Methods for rendering nodes to HTML strings
 - HTML escaping and validation of tag and attribute names